uakatt/Seriously-Reduce-the-Verbosity-of-the-KFS-Logs/README.md

   this modification.
 Many of which, as you will see, only touch files in a feature branch.
 The revisions that actually made it into the actual modification touch files in `trunk/`.
 The list of patch files is a better reference of which are these revisions.
+* <a href="#files">Lists of Files</a> - These lists contain every file that was created, modified, or deleted for this enhancement.

 <h2><a name="jiras">Jiras</a></h2>